dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 Only one approval can be active for a given `(spender, from_subaccount)` pair.
 Note that it is not required that tokens be held by the caller on their `from_subaccount` for the approval to be active.

-In accordance with ICRC-2, multiple approvals can exist for the collection for a caller but different `spender`s and `from_subaccount`s, i.e., one approval per `(spender, from_subaccount)` pair.
+Multiple approvals can exist for the collection for a caller but different `spender`s and `from_subaccount`s, i.e., one approval per `(spender, from_subaccount)` pair.
 In case an approval for the specified `spender` and `from_subaccount` of the caller for the collection already exists, a new approval is created that replaces the existing approval.
 The replaced approval is superseded with the effect that the new parameters (`expires_at`, `memo`, `created_at_time`) apply to the approval defined by `from_subaccount` and `spender`.
 The ledger SHOULD limit the number of approvals that can be active per collection to constrain unlimited growth of ledger memory.
 Such limit is exposed as ledger metadata through the metadata attribute `icrc37:max_approvals_per_token_or_collection`.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block log history the ledger creates.